 Regarding licensed providers, DCYF's approach to licensing emphasizes supporting them to meet standards, so licensors provide facilities coaching and technical assistance where enforcement is not required to achieve compliance.
 DCYF requires annual unannounced monitoring visits using checklists that address rule requirements.
 All violations of the licensing standards are documented on a Facility Licensing Compliance Agreement (FLCA) or Inspection Report(IR).
 Health and safety violations require a health and safety follow-up visit or specified method of confirmation that the violations have been corrected, e.g., pictures or signed documents, within 20 days of the initial visit.
 Part of the annual monitoring visit includes the licensor verifying whether the licensee is current with required ongoing training.
-If a licensee shows a history of noncompliance with the rules and has already received all support DCYF offers, the agency can impose civil penalties or suspend/revoke the licensee.
-DCYF also has the ability to offer the licensee a probationary license in order for the licensee to demonstrate compliance with rules.
+If a licensee shows a history of noncompliance with the rules and has already received all support DCYF offers, the agency can impose civil penalties or suspend/revoke the licensee to demonstrate compliance with rules.